COMPLETED COMMUNITY SOLAR PROJECTS

 The project had also received the support of the Shoreham Planning Commission, the Shoreham Selectboard, and the Addison County Regional Planning Commission.
 Consequently, the Energy Co-op resubmitted its CPB application to the Vermont Public Utilities Commission (formerly the PSB) on August 15, 2017.

 We secured funding for nearly half of the project costs from Co-operative Insurance Companies of Middlebury.
-We also received approval from the Vermont Department of Financial Regulations that allowed us to use the Vermont Small Business Offering Exemption (VSBOE, also called Vermont Crowdfunding) to market the project to local investors (the B investors) who provided the remainder of the investment needed, and receive the project’s energy credits on their Green Mountain Power bills, and ultimately take ownership of the project.
+We also received approval from the Vermont Department of Financial Regulations that allowed us to use the Vermont Small Business Offering Exemption (VSBOE, also called Vermont Equity Crowdfunding) to market the project to local investors (the B investors) who provided the remainder of the investment needed.
+The B investors receive the project’s energy credits on their Green Mountain Power bills, and ultimately take ownership of the project.

 The contractor for the project was, Aegis Renewable Energy of Waitsfield.